hsivonen/encoding_rs/Ideas.md

 Test the impact of instantiating two copies of the encode functions with the `extended` set to `true` or `false` statically.

+==Speed up EUC-KR encode with prefix lookup table==

+Have a lookup table indexable by the high 8 bits of a BMP code point and let the table yield the EUC-KR lead (zero-based) from which to start the search.
+When considering Hangul, prefer the location with the most common Hangul for a given high byte.
+(I.e. prefer Hangul on rows 16-40 of KS X 1001:2004 or Unicode 1.0.)

+==Speed up Kanji and Hanzi encode by accelerating the most common ones==

+Consider having an accelerated Kanji and Hanzi encode table for the N most common Kanji is JIS X 0208, most common Hanzi in GBK and Hanzi in Big, for some suitable value for N.